CodingWithJiro/freecodecamp-css-set-of-colored-boxes/README.md

 ![Learning Path](https://img.shields.io/badge/learning%20path-month%202-blue)
 ![Views](https://visitor-badge.laobi.icu/badge?page_id=CodingWithJiro.freecodecamp-css-set-of-colored-boxes&left_text=repo%20views)

-## ℹ️ A Set of Interactive Colored Boxes Page
+## A Set of Interactive Colored Boxes Page

 ![Screenshot of the project](./screenshot.png)

 A clean, responsive webpage that displays a set of interactive colored boxes using only HTML and CSS.

-It was built entirely with HTML and CSS as part of the [**freeCodeCamp.org**](https://www.freecodecamp.org/learn/full-stack-developer/) CSS course.
+It was built entirely with HTML and CSS as part of the **[freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/)** CSS course.

 ---

-## 🔍 Overview
+## Overview

 This project consists of five uniquely colored boxes styled and aligned using modern CSS Flexbox.
 Each box includes hover animations to emphasize interactivity while maintaining a clean and minimal layout.